yashuv/CodeClause_Churn_Prediction_in_Telecom_Industry_using_Logistic_Regression/README.md

 # CodeClause_Churn_Prediction_in_Telecom_Industry_using_Logistic_Regression

-This is the project or task I completed as a part of my Data Science internship at CodeClause.
+This is the first project I completed as a part of my Data Science internship at **CodeClause**.

-I performed the below mentioned things in this project:
+In this project, I accomplished the following:

 ## 1. Definition of Task
 Churn, in the context of churn prediction, refers to the loss of customers or clients.
 Churn prediction is the process of identifying which customers are likely to leave a company or stop using a product or service in the near future.